thindil/steamsky/bin/doc/MODDING.md

   option) add tag `module` with attribute `index` which value will be the index of selected ship module and attribute `action`.
 Then, if you modify an existing ship module, add changed values.
+* There can be maximum 1024 modules' prototypes declared in the game.

 ### Ship module data structure
 * Each ship module starts with tag `module`.